Willeyno/Global-Youtube-Statisctics/README.md

 - 👋 Hi, I’m @Wilfred
-- 👀 I’m interested in web development
+- 👀 I’m love Data
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m on a journey to become a Data engineer
-- 💞️ I’m looking to collaborate on any beginner html and css project
+- 💞️ Let's collaborate
-- 📫 How to reach me ... willeyno@gmail.com
+- 📫 Let's connect

 <!---
 Willeyno/Willeyno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.